bedoron/messagesCrawler/README.md

 In order to run it create the appropriate venv, use the packages.txt file to install everything and last, download the chromium driver above to the same workdir of the script

+This script was created to help people who need to supply with "משרד הפנים" (Misrad hapnim) of Israel proofs of contact.